lorrli274/next/courses/original/Database Fundamentals/Lessons/Basic Queries/09-Limiting Results.md

-Oftentimes it's not necessary to return a full set of data, especially when working with large datasets.
+Sometimes it's not necessary to return a full set of data, especially when working with large datasets.
 This may occur when you just want to check the existence of a single record that matches a query's conditions or when designing a product that returns the records in **pages** (chunks) of say 50 at a time.

 A Google search for _mysql_ returns (as of right now) "About 38,200,000 results".
 To display all 38MM in a single page wouldn't work, in fact Google hasn't even found all of the results yet.
 Instead, they've returned the first 10.